Network Manager⚓️

 Description

-.
+The IsClientActive property returns true if the client is currently active, authenticated, and connected to the network; otherwise, it returns false.
 This property is used to determine the client’s connection status, allowing the application to handle client-specific logic based on whether the client is connected.

 Returns